-The proposed approach for continuous aggregation of assessment results represents a certification as a tree-like structure that is evaluated based on its leaves-the assessment results.
-Thereafter, the risk assessment component processes the results qualitatively to consider service-specific criteria, like especially impactful resources (described in D4.4 [1]).
-Finally, the life-cycle management component reflects a certificate's state as a traceable state machine.
-It makes state change decisions based on deviation reports by the risk assessment.
+The proposed approach for continuous aggregation of assessment results represents a certification as a tree-like structure that is evaluated based on its leaves -the assessment results.
+Thereafter, the risk assessment component processes the results qualitatively to consider service-specific criteria, like especially impactful resources (described in D4.5 [1]).
+Finally, the life-cycle management component reflects the state of a certificate as a traceable state machine.
+It makes state change decisions based on risk assessment deviation reports.
 To protect its correct execution, different technologies, like smart contracts, are considered and evaluated.

-The deliverable furthermore includes the research results for the protection of evidence and assessment results, whose implementation is described in D3.2 [3].
+The deliverable furthermore includes the research results for the protection of evidence and assessment results, whose implementation is described in D3.3 [3].
 This includes the identification of risks for these artefacts, and an evaluation of possible mitigative technologies.

-These contributions aim at yielding the advantages mentioned above, e.g., an improved traceability and automation, while at the same time addressing potential risks and challenges of managing and protecting certificates.
+These contributions aim at yielding the above-mentioned advantages, e.g., improved traceability and automation, while at the same time addressing potential risks and challenges of certificate managing and protecting.